axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

             "columns": [
                {
+                  "field": "name"
+               }
+            ],
+            "filters" : [
+               {
                   "field": "name",
-                  "filter": "request"
+                  "values": [ "Task", "Leave Request" ],
+                  "operator": "contains",
+                  "type": "standard"
                }

             ]
          }
       ..

-      This column only accepts a string as the filter condition for the task name.
+      This column accepts all operators available for String column.
-      If you define a string such as "request", the task widget will show tasks that contain the "request" word in its name.
+      Additionally, it accepts ``value`` as a list of string.

    - ``description``